DinodC/backtesting-mean-reverting-strategy/01_backtesting_trading_strategy.md

-# Backtesting a Trading Strategy Part 1
+# Backtesting A Trading Strategy Part 1

-## How to Scrape S&P Constituents Tickers Using Python
+## How To Scrape S&P Constituents Tickers Using Python

 ## Introduction
 Backtesting is a tool to measure the performance of a trading strategy using historical data.
 The backtesting process consists of three parts: 1. determining the universe of securities where we will invest in (e.g. equity or fixed income?
 US or emerging markets?); 2. gathering historical data for the universe of securities; and 3. implementing a trading strategy using the historical data collected.